-Three MSSW Program Directors are assigned the duty of directly administering the MSSW programs respectively on the Online, Knoxville and Nashville campuses.
-The MSSW Program Directors are appointed by the Dean and report directly to the Associate Dean for Academic Affairs of the College.
-The Associate Dean for Academic Affairs has oversight responsibility for administering the academic programs of the college, carries many responsibilities within the College that the "Department Head" assumes in other University of Tennessee, Knoxville colleges and schools, and also serves as the contact person with the Graduate School.
-The MSSW Program Directors are responsible for the administration of the MSSW program.
+Three M.S.S.W.
+Program Directors are assigned the duty of directly administering the M.S.S.W. programs respectively on the Knoxville and Nashville campuses.
+The Online Program Director is also located on the Knoxville campus.
+The M.S.S.W.
+Program Directors are appointed by the Dean and report directly to the Associate Dean of the College.
+The Associate Dean has oversight responsibility for administering the academic programs of the college, carries many responsibilities within the College that the "Department Head" assumes in other University of Tennessee, Knoxville colleges and schools, and also serves as the contact person with the Graduate School.
+The M.S.S.W.
+Program Directors are responsible for the administration of the M.S.S.W. program.